Located at 320 Deerwood Lane

 Deerwood features more than 69 different species of trees and all can be identified using a Tree Identification Trail Guide.
 As a Tennessee Certified Arboretum, most examples of each species is within 20 feet of the trail.
 Most of the tagged trees are native to Tennessee.
 Sections of the trail connect Deerwood to Belle Rive Drive and a foot bridge over the Little Harpeth River that leads to Kingsbury Drive in Laurelwood.

-The shelter at Deerwood Arboretum and Natural Area can be reserved only by local schools, boy and girls scout groups, etc. for educational purposes by going to the Park Shelter Reservation section and selecting the date and time that best fits your needs.
+The shelter at Deerwood Arboretum and Natural Area can be reserved only by local schools, boy and girls scout groups, etc. for educational purposes.

 Some useful links